exoswapio/docs/docs/bridge/contracts/bridge-cosigner-manager.md

 image: https://raw.githubusercontent.com/stratosnet/token-lists/master/logo.svg
 ---

-In order to provide anti-fraud protection, the cosigner manager is developed for.
-It check on validity of [enter](/docs/bridge/contracts/bridge-router#enter) result, verify correct signatures of exoswap on chain and it's uniqueness.
-In order to be a successfull transaction at
-[exit](/docs/bridge/contracts/bridge-router#exit) function, it should have more than 66% of votes collected from cosigners and which is called **exoswap**.
+To provide anti-fraud protection, the cosigner manager has been developed.
+It checks the validity of the [enter](/docs/bridge/contracts/bridge-router#enter) result, verify correct signatures of exoswap on chain and ensures its uniqueness.
+For a successful transaction at the [exit](/docs/bridge/contracts/bridge-router#exit) function, it should have more than 66% of votes collected from cosigners.

 ## Base functionality